 “Plus?
-What is this “plus” business?” … I can hear it now.
-Well, the “plus” is LENTILS! *crowd cheers* Yes, I added lentils to my sloppy joes for added fiber and to bulk it up a bit without bulking up the price.
+What is this ‘plus’ business?” … I can hear it now.
+Well, the “plus” is LENTILS! *crowd cheers* Yes, these sloppy joes plus have lentils for added fiber and to bulk it up a bit without bulking up the price.

-I know, the idea of adding lentils to sloppy joes is going to frighten some of you to death… If you want regular old, American sloppy joes, just make the recipe as directed but skip adding the lentils in the last step.
-Without the lentils this is a very good, classic sloppy joe recipe. …but I gotta tell ya, it’s yummy with lentils.
+I know, the idea of adding lentils to sloppy joes is going to frighten some of you to death, but if you want regular old American sloppy joes, just make the recipe as directed below and skip adding the lentils in the last step.
+Without the lentils this is a very good, classic homemade sloppy joe recipe.
+But I gotta tell ya, it’s yummy with lentils!
 They add a nice texture and almost disappear visually (see photos below).
-Live on the edge, give lentils a shot.
+Live on the edge and give lentils a shot.

-If you don’t want to do lentils, you could try stirring in a can of red beans, kidney beans, or even pinto beans.
+You can also try stirring in a can of red beans, kidney beans, or even pinto beans instead of the lentils.

 BTW, this recipe is super quick and easy so it’s a real winner for beginners!

 - ¾ cup dry brown lentils $0.34

 - 1 medium vidalia (or sweet) onion $0.53

 - 1 medium green bell pepper $0.50